AdaCore/ada_coding_standards/source/guidelines/concurrency/con02_use_the_jorvik_profile.rst

 Notes
 """""""

-The Ada builder will detect violations.
-GNATcheck can also detect violations.
+The Ada builder will detect violations if the programmer specifies this profile or corresponding pragmas.
+The GNATcheck rule specified above will search the codebase for the specified profile.

 """""""""""""""""""""""""""
 Noncompliant Code Example